Aims of this initiative

 - facilitating the cooperation between the civil and defence spheres with regard to dual use technologies and applications, and enhancing civil-defence synergies in relation to the European Defence Fund.

-The European Commission proposes that the Competence Centre is funded jointly by the European Union and the participating Member States through financial contributions.
+The European Commission proposes that the Competence Centre is funded jointly through financial contributions from the European Union and the participating Member States.

 The European Commission has placed cybersecurity high on the agenda for the next long-term EU budget for years 2021-2027.
 Under the new Digital Europe programme the European Commission proposed in 2018 to invest €2 billion into safeguarding the EU's digital economy, society and democracies through polling expertise, boosting EU's cybersecurity industry, financing state-of-the-art cybersecurity equipment and infrastructure.
 Cybersecurity research and innovation will additionally be supported under the Horizon Europe programme.

-The Competence Centre and Network will also seek to achieve synergies with other relevant EU programmes where appropriate.
+The ECCC and Network will also seek to achieve synergies with other relevant EU programmes where appropriate.

 The participating Member States should match the EU's financial contribution with investments of the same amount in line with their priorities and with co-financing of the running costs of the Centre and the Network.